wbamberg/idl-reference/docs/nsIThread.md

 result does not mean that this thread has no pending events.
 It only
 means that there were no pending events when this method was called.

-@returns
-  A boolean value that if "true" indicates that this thread has one or
-  more pending events.

 @throws NS_ERROR_UNEXPECTED
   Indicates that this method was erroneously called when this thread was